We are continually faced with a series of great opportunities brilliantly disguised as insoluble problems. ~ John W Gardner

-The awards committee is a committee of the board of the BWB Charitable Incorporated Organisation has delegated responsibility for the awards. of the committee members are Jim Clifford OBE, Sir Stuart Etherington, Philip Kirkpatrick, Michael Norton OBE and Sir Nicholas Young.
+The awards committee is a committee of the board of the BWB Foundation which has delegated responsibility for the awards. of the committee members are Jim Clifford OBE, Philip Kirkpatrick, Patrick Nash, Michael Norton OBE and Sir Nicholas Young.

-The awards committee is served by a secretariat led by Karen Collins and Ben Metz.
+The awards committee is served by a secretariat led by Mona Rahman, who is supported by Ben Metz.